GoGo Sentai Boukenger: Precious

-Tasks (Episodes)
+Episodes

 Production

 The trademark for the series was filed by Toei Company on November 10, 2005.

 The 30 Sentai Encyclopedia

 The 30 Sentai Encyclopedia (30戦隊大全集, Sanjū Sentai Daizenshū) is a series of featurettes that air at the end of each episode (Task) that honors each of its predecessors in the Super Sentai franchise, starting with Task 4.
 They looked back at each of the 29 previous teams, referencing various items within the older shows, and later on, wearing the costumes and using other props from the series, such as the "civilian" clothing.
 After covering themselves, they start a new series of segments called the Special Files (スペシャルファイル, Supesharu Fairu) that cover milestones from the "First Gattai Robo" to the "First Sixth Hero" and then from the "First Multi Gattai" to the "Extra Heroes", playing an insert song from the respective series.
 The show's final segment (Task 48) covered its successor Juken Sentai Gekiranger.